Iced Caramel Macchiato

 Bring the water and sugar to a boil.
 Stir frequently.
 Turn the burner off once it boils for a few seconds.
 Add the vanilla extract and stir well.
 Once syrup has cooled, move it to a glass container.
 Store it on the counter.

 Be sure to head over the HiLine Coffee Company to check out their nice assortment of Nespresso compatible capsules.
 HiLine offers a premium alternative to the expensive Nespresso capsules and honestly, the espresso is fantastic.
 They have Nespresso compatible capsules for about 55¢ each without a sale or promotion.
+Be sure to check their pods page as some are marked on sale!

 This post may contain affiliate links.
 See the disclosure policy for more information.